How a “3-2-1-1” Backup Strategy Protects Against Ransomware

 Ransomware groups exploit flaws in detection systems to deliver their malware, and their methods are becoming much more sophisticated thanks to the rise of Ransomware-as-a-Service.
 Typically, monitoring software often looks for unusually high I/O activity in disk drives to spot unwanted encryption.
 However, ransomware gangs can now respond by slowing the encryption.
 They also use the strategy of triggering an attack long after the breach, beyond the period of retention cycles.

 The report notes that one of the key reasons some enterprises fail at backup protection is that they are turning to a disaster recovery (DR) response.
 Unfortunately, according to IDC, very few organisations are protecting all their application data sufficiently, leaving them vulnerable to ransomware data loss.

-With all that said, the IDC report highly recommends the 3-2-1-1 strategy for all organisations due to the growing importance of immutability when faced with the reality that it’s most likely no longer a matter of “if” but “when” they are targeted by a ransomware attack.
+Data Resilience is crucial to deal with today’s data threats, and the IDC report highly recommends the 3-2-1-1 strategy for all organisations due to the growing importance of immutability when faced with the reality that it’s most likely no longer a matter of “if” but “when” they are targeted by a ransomware attack.

 OK, So What Actually is Immutable Storage?

 Immutability is a key element of successful ransomware protection because it means that data is converted to a write-once, read many times format which cannot be overwritten, changed, tampered with, or deleted — even by someone (or some malicious entity) with admin rights.